Extra Care Housing

 Sheltered housing has designated wardens, who provide advice, make sure you are managing, help you to organise any help you need, and help you to sort out any problems.
 Sheltered housing can help you to live independently, and bring you into a community.
 Some have communal activities and communal lounges so that people can have company when wanted and privacy when it isn’t.

-Visit Conwy Housing or phone 0300 124 0050
+To apply for Sheltered Housing visit Conwy Housing or phone 0300 124 0050.

 Care homes